Cabbage Leaf

 Cabbage Leaf is a black and white photograph taken by Edward Weston in 1931.
 The picture demonstrates the artist renewed interest in the physical textures of vegetables, seashells and other objects that were the subject of many of his photographs at this time.

 History and description

 Weston took attention in particular to cabbages and would photograph several arrangements of this vegetable, from 1929 to 1936.
 The present Cabbage Leaf is probably the most known of this series.
-It depicts a flayed leaf of cabbage on display, in a monumental close-up, lying in a dark background, while highlighting his spinal structure and linear striations, like if it was a sculpture in relief.
+It depicts a flayed leaf of cabbage on display, in a monumental close-up, lying in a dark background, while highlighting its spinal structure and linear striations, as if it was a sculpture in relief.
 It is one of many examples of his approach to straight photography at the time, while also showing influence from surrealism.
 In the early 1930s, by the time he took this picture, he wrote that: “[the] cabbage has renewed my interest, marvellous hearts, like carved ivory, leaves with veins like flames, with forms curved like the most exquisite shell… in the cabbage I sense the entire secret of life’s force.”